 Making ITSM technology about employee experience not just cost reduction

 Sanjeev NC, a Freshservice product consultant, spoke about “selfless service,” with an emphasis on how we expect employees to do things “the service provider way” rather than how they would personally prefer to do things.
 Starting with making things easy for employees.
+Hopefully in line with their consumer-world CX interactions.

 And continuing with the need to remove the friction from services, support, and other employee engagements whenever possible: